dao-xyz/peerbit/docs/blog/2026-02-02-interactive-fanout-visualizer.md

 - eager push along the tree for efficiency, and
 - local recovery mechanisms so one broken edge does not break delivery.
 [1]

-### 2) Gossip flood (robust, but redundant)
+### 2) Subscribe gossip (control plane)
+If you switch **Subscribe model → Real subscribe**, you’ll see extra traffic *before* the first publish: peers announce interest and the writer learns enough routes to deliver beyond the first hop.
+This is the “subscribe gossip exploding” symptom: as the audience grows, the overhead of “who is interested in what?” can grow faster than the payload.

+If you just want to study delivery, keep **Preseed (no subscribe gossip)** enabled.
+It skips the setup chatter so the visual flow mostly represents the publish data plane.

+### Background: mesh gossip (baseline, not simulated here)
-In a flood or mesh gossip design, messages are forwarded across many edges.
-Deduplication prevents loops, but the amount of work can still be closer to “per edge” than “per subscriber”.
-That cost becomes very noticeable at scale.
+In a flood/mesh gossip design (e.g. FloodSub / Gossipsub), a publish is forwarded across many edges.
+Deduplication prevents loops, but the work is often closer to “per edge” than “per subscriber”.
+That’s robust, but it’s hard to make economical at very large audience sizes if the same mechanism also handles membership and subscription dissemination.

-Gossip is excellent as a repair tool (and for small to medium topics), but it is hard to make it economical for very large audiences if it is also responsible for membership and subscription dissemination.
-This is where “subscribe gossip exploding” shows up.

 ## How this maps to Peerbit work